How to play with your kids so it doesn’t feel like work!

 Of course, I would try my daughter’s mud pies or race Hot Wheels with my son, but I always felt they could see right through me.

 It didn’t matter how hard I tried to fool them.
-When I put on a happy face and tried to look like I was having fun, they always seemed to sense that whatever we were doing, it was not mom’s thing.
+When I put on a happy face and tried to look like I was having fun, they always seemed to sense that whatever we were doing, was not mom’s thing.

 Jim’s book helped me realize that my work energy comes from finishing projects.